 Are you traveling during the rainy season in Central America?
-Then you will be wondering what to pack for the rainy season?
+Then you will be wondering what clothes in rainy season you should pack?
 If you are thinking of traveling during the rainy season you will need to adapt your packing and add in a few extra things because of the weather.

 Although many people may be put off traveling during the rainy season in Central America, it is actually a great time to travel you just need to know what to pack!

 Central America has two seasons: Dry season (around November to April) and Wet (The Rainy) season (around May to October).
 This differs slightly depending on the country.
 Many people avoid traveling to Central America during the rainy season but if you don’t mind getting a bit wet it is a great time to visit.

 I wrote a whole article on why you should travel to Central America in the rainy season that you can read here.